 Celebrate Black History Month with these local events

-From art shows and concerts to movies, here are five events where you can join others in celebration of Black History Month in Indy.
+From art shows and concerts to movies and live performances, here are 7 events where you can join others in celebration of Black History Month in Indy.

 Woman with her hands in the air